Skip Navigation

 Click the SchoolCafe image to be taken to www.schoolcafe.com

 Welcome to the Food and Nutrition Services department!
 We are eager to serve the students of Dickinson Independent School District nutritious and well-balanced meals each and every school day.
-All thirteen campuses prepare fresh meals on-site each day for students and staff.
+All fourteen campuses prepare fresh meals on-site each day for students and staff.

 The Food and Nutrition department operates under the National School Lunch Program (NSLP) and the National Breakfast Program (SBP).
-Each of these programs is administered by the United States Department of Agriculture (USDA) on the federal level and the Texas Department of Agriculture (TDA) on the state level.
+Both of these programs are administered by the United States Department of Agriculture (USDA) on the federal level and the Texas Department of Agriculture (TDA) on the state level.
 The Dickinson Independent School District's Food and Nutrition Services program is a self-supported program operating on self-generated funds and paying all expenses independently.
 The Food and Nutrition Services department does not utilize local property tax funds for its operational expenses.

 Free & Reduced Meal Applications Online